 Coordinated assessment systems allow CoCs to coordinate program participant intake, assessment, and provision of referrals.
-The system covers a set geographic area, can be easily accessed by individuals and families experiencing homelessness or at-risk of homelessness seeking housing and services, is well advertised, and includes a comprehensive and standardized assessment tool.
+The system covers a set geographic area, can be easily accessed by individuals and families experiencing homelessness or at-risk of homelessness seeking housing and services, is well advertised, and includes a comprehensive and standardized assessment tool.1

 Any community can implement a coordinated assessment system regardless of geography, housing resources, service availability, or unique community makeup.
-While Balance of State regions face many unique challenges, the development of coordinated assessment systems allowed communities some flexibility to address these barriers.
-Communities can successfully create and operate coordinated assessment with patience, persistence, testing, and tweaking.
+Communities can successfully create and operate coordinated assessment with patience, persistence, testing, and revisions.